wendehals/bricks-cli/docs/commands.md

 # Commands

-	bricks is a command line interface to the rebrickable.com API.
+	bricks-cli is a command line interface to the rebrickable.com API.
 It enables you to access the Rebrickable database to retrieve for example a list of all parts of a certain set or user specific part collections.

-	bricks is also able to merge, sort, add, or subtract collections of parts
+	bricks-cli is also able to merge, sort, add, or subtract collections of parts
 	to new collections.

 	Usage:
-		  bricks [command]
+		  bricks-cli [command]

 	Available Commands:
 		api         Groups all commands for the Rebrickable API